timotah/nvim-config/README.md

 - [ ] adding a more custom startup window for the dashboard
 - [ ] checkout trouble.nvim
 - [ ] look at treesitter incremental selection and what it is
+- [ ] angularls needs to have forceStrictTemplate enabled and somehow use vim.lsp.config or the angular.ls for it, do it in the angularls file, may just have to debug at the lsp level for the configuration change
+- [ ] nerdfont
+- [ ] change definition operations off of telescope to native nvim
+- [ ] prettier lualine